David Hahn: Career

 Hahn became depressed after the scandal, a problem exacerbated by the breakup with his then-girlfriend and the suicide of his mother in early 1996.
 While he did graduate from high school, he lacked any direction or plans thereafter.
 His father and stepmother first encouraged him to attend Macomb Community College.
 He enrolled in a metallurgy program there, but frequently skipped classes.
-He was then encouraged to join the military, so he enlisted in the Navy, assigned to the nuclear-powered aircraft carrier as an undesignated seaman (pay grade E-3).
-After a four-year tour, he achieved interior communications specialist with a rank of petty officer, third class (pay grade E-4).
+He was then encouraged to join the military, so he enlisted in the Navy in May 1997, assigned to the nuclear-powered aircraft carrier as an undesignated seaman (pay grade E-3).
+After a five-and-a-half-year tour, he achieved interior communications specialist with a rank of petty officer, third class (pay grade E-4).

 After his time on USS Enterprise, Hahn enlisted in the Marine Corps and was stationed in North Carolina.
 After a few years, Hahn achieved the rank of lance corporal (E-3).
 Shortly after returning from a rotation in Japan, he was honorably discharged on medical grounds and returned to Michigan.

 FBI investigation

 On April 23, 2007, the FBI received a lead regarding Hahn's alleged possession of a second neutron source in his freezer.
 Contacted via telephone, Hahn insisted that he was not in possession of radioactive material.
-The FBI decided no imminent terrorist threat was present but decided to attempt a personal interview.
+The FBI decided no imminent terrorist threat was present, but decided to attempt a personal interview.
 During an interview at an FBI office on May 16, 2007, investigators' questions touched on a variety of topics, such as flyers that Hahn had distributed promoting his book and upcoming film, theft of tires and rims from a vehicle prior to his Navy service, a diagnosis of paranoid schizophrenia, and a few less significant topics.
 FBI agents then interviewed an individual (whose identity was not released) who stated that Hahn was using cocaine heavily, was not taking his prescribed medication, was paranoid about people who he claimed "had the ability to 'shock' his genitals with their minds", and had possibly been visited by prostitutes.
 The individual also stated that he believed that Hahn was still trying to build a reactor and was collecting radium.
-He stated that he did not believe Hahn had any intentions of hurting anyone but was concerned about his mental state.
+He stated that he did not believe Hahn had any intentions of hurting anyone, but was concerned about his mental state.